-Traditionally, Japanese social relations reflected Shintō's (Japan's indigenous religion-see p.
-2 of Religion and Spirituality) focus on harmonious relations.
+Traditionally, Japanese social relations reflected Shintō's (Japan's indigenous religion) (see Religion and Spirituality) focus on harmonious relations.
 Likewise, Japanese society was ordered hierarchically in accordance with the teachings of Confucius, a 6th-5th century BC Chinese philosopher.
 According to Confucian ideals, social relations should promote social harmony rather than individual happiness and support social stability, specific paths of authority, and collective responsibility.

-During the 17th-19th century Tokugawa period (see p.
-3-4 of History and Myth), the bulk of the population was divided by heredity within a hierarchy of 4 classes.
+During the 17th-19th century Tokugawa period (see History and Myth), the bulk of the population was divided by heredity within a hierarchy of 4 classes.
 At the top were Samurai warriors followed by farmers, artisans, and merchants.
-Ideal samurai behavior was characterized by the concept of bushidō (see p.
-4 of History and Myth), an unwritten code that emphasized honor, courage, politeness, and reserve as well as unswerving loyalty and a willingness to sacrifice.
+Ideal samurai behavior was characterized by the concept of bushidō (see History and Myth), an unwritten code that emphasized honor, courage, politeness, and reserve as well as unswerving loyalty and a willingness to sacrifice.
 Below the merchants was a small class of so-called "outcasts" (burakumin), people who worked as butchers or with leather.